Work placement program

 and probably the same for Carolyn,

-I've been able to trust Daniel implicitly
+I have been able to trust Daniel implicitly

 to get on with the job,